compchem-cybertraining/Cyber_Training_Workshop_2022/_episodes/02-python-git.md

 ---
 title: "2.
-Revision of Python and best practices.
-Coding Molecular Dynamics"
+Revision of Python, Git and GitHub."
-date: June 14, 2021, 2:00 pm - 5:00 pm EDT

 ---